 While I am excited about these changes, they were not easy to make because I am an overachiever and like helping everyone.
 Tears were shed before I made up my mind as it is not in my nature to want to work less!
 But at the end of the day, I believe I am making the right decision.

-So what does all this mean for our clients and 2019 calendar?
+So what does all this mean for our clients?
 Here is a summary.

 If you have a ceremony planned with under 50 guests and need a Ceremony Only officiant, nothing has changed with our Tracy’s Choice package.